CosmWasm/cosmwasm/contracts/README.md

    that hackatom has.
 10. **virus** is a contract that reproduces itself and does nothing useful beyond that, showing how to use instantiate2 from a contract.
+11. **empty** is an empty contract that does nothing.
+It is used to test that we can store contracts with no entry points.

 ## Optimized builds